nanocosmos/documentation-net/docs/cloud/stream-alerting.md

 - [**Performance** alert codes](#23000---23999) are ranging from **23000** to **23999**

+#### Stream Time Ratio
 <details>
-    <summary>How do we classify ingest stream performances?</summary>
+    <summary>Classification by Stream Time Ratio (STR) Metric</summary>
     <div>
         <div>
             <div className="add-margin-bottom">
                 <span>
+                    Pre-filtering:
+                    <br></br>
-                    The stream is checked regarding the average of all <a href="./troubleshooting#stream-time-ratio">stream time ratio (STR)</a> values &lt; 0,9.
-Meeting the given conditions in one of these cases in at least 5 stream time ratio values, fires an performance alert:
+                    If the average of all <a href="./troubleshooting#stream-time-ratio">stream time ratio (STR)</a> values is <a className="inline-math text-normal">&le; 0.9</a>, the stream has potential performance issues.
+Further classifications follow by matching the given conditions in one of these cases below for at least 5 stream time ratio values.
+If one case is true, a performance alert is created for this particular stream.
                 </span>
             </div>
             <details>